RAJKUMARRZ/atm-apis/README.md

 ### Dependencies
 AdonisJS (A NodeJS framework) powered Backend with MySQL as primary Database

+### Authentication
+The Application is using a JWT token based authentication system.

+### Test
+All the APIs are well tested using Postman native application.

 ### Routes
 The app consists of Routes,